By David Joel Miller

-So while excessive involvement in many things might possible reach the level of being an addiction the more strongly rewarding things like drugs, alcohol, sex or risk taking (gambling) produce such high levels of chemicals in the brain that many people might become “Addicted” to these behaviors.
+So while excessive involvement in many things might possibly reach the level of being an addiction the more strongly rewarding things like drugs, alcohol, sex or risk-taking (gambling) produce such high levels of chemicals in the brain that many people might become “Addicted” to these behaviors.
 Most people are not likely to develop an addiction to poodles.
 The internet on the other hand –

 Let’s leave that for now.

 So in many ways, I see addiction, to drugs or other things, as a special case of OCD.
 The person can’t stop thinking about the object of their addiction and with chemicals or behaviors like gambling once they start they lose control over the substance or the activity.

 Most recently we are recognizing that it is possible to have a problem with a chemical or behavior way short of developing an addiction.
 We might call this a “Use Disorder” or with behaviors we might think of it as an impulse control problem.